alexirpan/alexirpan.github.io/_posts/2016-02-03-secure-computation.markdown

 cryptography.
 For the final project, I gave a short presentation on secure computation.

-This blog post is adapted from my presentation notes.
+This blog post is adapted and expanded from my presentation notes.
 The formal proofs of security rely on a lot of background knowledge, but the core ideas are very clean, and I believe anyone interested in theoretical computer science can understand them.